prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 *2.* Under *Segments* click to *Add* and *Save* a new Segment.

-*3.* Edit the new Segments to add the required values to the Segment:
+*3.* Edit the new Segment to add the required values to the Segment:

 ![](img/WeekEvents/2.png)

-* We can set up a new segment called *Sale* and for this segment we can create as many types of sales as we want.
+* We can set up a new Segment called *Sale* and for this segment we can create as many types of sales as we want.
 These will be used later to set up our Events.

 ## Segmenting Virtual Goods